erikaduan/r_tips/tutorials/dc-data_table_vs_dplyr/dc-data_table_vs_dplyr.md

 I started data analysis in `R` with the `tidyverse` suite of packages and `dplyr` still sparks the greatest joy out of all R and Python data wrangling packages.
-In R, a useful alternative to `dplyr` is `data.table` when you need to perform lots of groupings on large datasets (datasets over 1 million rows).
+In R, a useful alternative to `dplyr` is `data.table` when you need to perform groupings on large datasets (datasets over 1 million rows).

 The pros and cons of using `tidyverse`, `data.table` and the popular Python data wrangling package `Pandas` are listed below, keeping in mind